kennethreitz-archive/howtopython.org/source/learning-the-basics.rst

 PEPs (Python Enhncement Proposals) are the documents/process through which Python gets enhanced and changed, over time.
 The most infamous PEP is `PEP8 <http://pep8.org/>`_, which documents how to properly style Python code within the community.

-Anyone can propose a PEP.
+Anyone can propose a PEP, even you!
 It's a long process, for good reasons — you have to convince a lot of people that your idea is a good one.